RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * The Redis Enterprise Software operator

 Once you have created a private registry, you will need to push these images to your private repository.
-The process to do so is:
+To push the images:

  1. Pull the various images locally for Redis Enterprise and the operator.
  2. Tag the local images with the repository prefixed onto the name.